tasmota/mgos32-to-tasmota32/README.md

+# ⚠️ Mini Gen 3 OTA convert is not reliable ⚠️
+Currently no idea why :-(

 # Shelly convert to Tasmota
 This guide explains how to convert Shelly ESP32 and ESP32-C3 driven devices to Tasmota (no other firmware!)